NationalGenomicsInfrastructure/ngi_reports/CONTRIBUTING.md

 #### Setting the correct version number

 Version numbers follow the typical `MAJOR.MINOR.REVISION` system.
 If you suspect another pull requests will be merged before yours, simply ask the PR responsible to suggest a number as part of their review.

-###### Version numbers in brief
+In brief version numbers are set as follows:

-Revision - Small sized updates such as addressing a logic error or changing what version of a dependency is required Minor - Medium sized updates such as adding a new functionality or optimizing an existing feature Major - Large sized updates that either add a big bundle of functionality, or optimization that required a large section of the repository to be refactored.
+- Revision - Small sized updates such as addressing a logic error or changing what version of a dependency is required
+- Minor - Medium sized updates such as adding a new functionality or optimizing an existing feature
+- Major - Large sized updates that either add a big bundle of functionality, or optimization that required a large section of the repository to be refactored.

 You can find more detailed instructions in the ngi_reports documentation: http://nationalgenomicsinfrastructure.github.io/ngi_reports/contributing/